Standing proudly in the heart of French Polynesia, Bora Bora has long served as a haven for both adventurous souls and serenity seekers.

 For people who dislike seafood, they can try Australia-imported high-quality lamb and beef.
 Chicken is also widely available in Bora Bora but it is mostly imported from the United States.

 As for fruits, they’re what to eat in Bora Bora if you’re looking for a unique and refreshing taste.
+I ate a ridiculous amount of fruit on this trip as they were just so juicy and delicious.

 Since Bora Bora’s weather isn’t suitable for growing most vegetables, locals depend on tropical vegetables like taro, also known as Polynesian potato, for cooking.